 Manjuyod White Sandbar

 It may not be on your bucket list yet but the Manjuyod Sandbar is definitely a must-see attraction here in Negros Oriental.
 Known as the “Maldives of the Philippines”, Manjuyod White Sandbar is truly a white gem to visit.
 It is located geographically in the municipality of Manjuyod along the Bais Bay in the Tañon Strait.
-The fine white sands of Manjuyod is surrounded only by three cottages used as accommodations and nothing else, not even a palm tree!
+There are a few cottages in the middle of the ocean, surrounded by fine white sands.

 Here’s the first tip for visiting Manjuyod Sandbar: Check the tide chart for the white sand can only be seen during low tide.
 A trip to the remote and relaxing white gem is usually associated with the dolphin watching in Bais (a must NOT miss chance).